kaleidpixel/domain-expiry-checker/README.md

 # Domain Expiry Checker

-Check the expiry date of a given domain.
+A simple library to check the expiry date of a given domain.

 # License
 MIT License